Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Experiment

 We replace VGG16 by ResNet50 as the backbone of our network.
-This setup is marked as "SiamDecoder\_ResNet50" in Table~\ref{tab3}.
-We all know that ResNet50 has stronger ability in feature representation than VGG16, but the performance of two backbones have little difference as we can find in Table~\ref{tab3}.
+This setup is marked as "MIDD(R)" in Tab.~\ref{tab3}.
+We all know that ResNet50 has stronger ability in feature representation than VGG16, but the performance of two backbones have little difference as we can find in Tab.~\ref{tab3}.
 This is mainly caused by the lower resolution of features extracted by ResNet50.
 The resolution of the output is half of VGG16, which has less spatial details and coarser structure.
-Since the features extracted by ResNet50 have lower resolutions, we further add a MIB block to fusion the bottom encoded features, which is marked as "SiamDecoder\_ResNet50+".
+Since the features extracted by ResNet50 have lower resolutions, we further add a MIB block to fusion the bottom encoded features, which is marked as "MIDD(R+)".
 The output has higher resolution and more details through the extra MIB, but more background details are also integrated into it.
-Thus, the "SiamDecoder\_ResNet50+" can improve the performance in some aspects but it is not optimal setup.
+Thus, the "MIDD(R+)" can improve the performance in some aspects but it is not optimal setup.
 These three setups of our network can show their superiority in different scenes and all of them outperform the state-of-the-art methods.